-The table below lists the beneficial ownership of our common stock as of March 17, 2017 (unless otherwise noted) by all directors (and nominees for director), each of our NEOs, and the directors (and director nominees) and executive officers as a group.
+The table below lists the beneficial ownership of our common stock as of March 16, 2018 (unless otherwise noted) by all directors, each of our NEOs, and the directors and executive officers as a group.
 The table also lists all institutions and individuals known to hold more than 5% of our common stock, as obtained from SEC filings.
-The percentages shown are based on outstanding shares of common stock as of March 17, 2017.
+The percentages shown are based on outstanding shares of common stock as of March 16, 2018.
 Unless otherwise noted, the address for each person listed is our principal office.